 - A combination of Winter storms and Spring winds can also affect your home very negatively.
 This is why it is important to make sure that all outside water gutters are still intact and working properly.
 If water is not being drained away from the house properly then all of the rain will collect at the base of your home and increase the chances of having a flooded basement.

 - An additional step that should be taken with your drains and gutters is to check and make sure that they are not clogged.
 The best time to take care of cleaning out your gutters is late Fall when all of the leaves have fallen off the trees.
 However, many people forget to take care of this during the Fall and it is important to take care of before heavy rains occur in the Spring.
 If gutters are clogged then it doesn’t matter if your drains are leading away from the home because your gutters will overflow and water will settle at the base of your home.

-- In addition to taking care of exterior drains and gutters it is important to check your interior draining systems.
+- In addition to taking care of exterior drains and gutters, it is important to check your interior draining systems.
 If your basement has a sump pump make sure that it is working properly before you risk dealing with a flooded basement.
-If you do not have a sump pump it is a good idea of buy one or a water vac to keep on hand in case of a water damage emergency.
+If you do not have a sump pump it is a good idea to buy one or a water vac to keep on hand in case of a water damage emergency.

 Overall, it is important to take preventative small steps before a flood rather than having to deal with the expenses of a flooded basement.
 If you do find your home or basement under water be sure to dry up the mess by calling a water restoration company.
-Water restoration professionals can minimize water damage and restore your home to the way it was before the damaged occur.
-Although water restoration teams are great for fixing flooded basements it is always better to avoid the headache and take preventative steps before something major happens.
+Water restoration professionals can minimize water damage and restore your home to the way it was before the damaged occurred.
+Although water restoration teams are great for fixing flooded basements it is always better to avoid a headache and take preventative steps before something major happens.